 “As luck would have it, there are simply not all that many words in the English language which claim this letter among its constituents.”

 However, even the removal of the two least-used letters has its repercussions: the loss of radio and newspaper and recordings of music with lyrics.

 When d falls, the days of the weeks are renamed:

 In the end, only five letters remain, LMNOP (= Ella Minnow Pea, get it?).
 “Now onlee 5 remain at 12 o’time.
 Onlee 5.
 Onlee 5 remain,” Ella writes to herself in her penultimate letter.

-The solution to restore their language and topple Nollop from his godlike stature, is to find a pangram of 32 letters, in contrast to Nollop’s 35.
+The solution to restoring their language and topple Nollop from his godlike stature is to find a pangram of 32 letters, in contrast to Nollop’s 35.
 Ella discovers this phrase in one of her father’s letters: Pack my box with five dozen liquor jugs.
 Read the rest of the book for yourself.